mrmartineau/zander.wtf-2017/_work/2013-11-01-strepsils-xfactor.md

 ---
 Having won the pitch, TMW created a site for Ofgem, the government regulator for gas & electricity markets, to help consumers understand upcoming energy tariff changes.

-The site is completely hiDPi ready and makes liberal uses SVG graphics; grunticon was used to convert these to png fallbacks for users without SVG support.